 Here comes my second prediction in this essay.
 China will again rise to what it once was: A glorious and highly cultivated Buddhist civilization under the guidance of the spiritual masters of Tibet.

 Yes...
 Dzi are secret Tibetan

 'nano' weapons with a mission impossible: to transform greed and power into love and kindness.

 Seen in this light nobody can deny the spiritual powers of the DZI.

 Just ask Madonna who has recently followed the Chinese party line and have become an ardent collector and devotee of DZI.
 Maybe the small black DZI-holes can even swallow up the megalomaniac stars of Hollywood!

 I know persons who have traveled all over the world with an innocent chain of stone beads... so at least it must have looked in the eyes of the customs officers.
-However the necklace was made of ancient DZI beads.
-In this way you can easily have 10 million dollars hanging around your neck.
+However, the necklace was made of ancient DZI beads.
+In this way, you can easily have 10 million dollars hanging around your neck.
 Imagine that you transfer the same amount of money in your hand luggage through the airport security and no one stops you to ask questions.

 and etched beads is a sport only for the filthy rich.
 Seen from the angle of income, I am a solid representative of the world’s middle class.
-My third and last advice is: Middleclass collectors and lovers of beads.
-Widen your search to all kind of beads, glass beads, terra cotta beads, odd beads and especially excavation beads...
+My third and last advice is: Middle-class collectors and lovers of beads.
+Widen your search to all kind of beads, glass beads, terracotta beads, odd beads and especially excavation beads...
 Look for any bead that has not (yet) become a part of the pyramid money game.